How to Live in the Moment

 In the meantime, we live like our days are expendable.
 Is November 28th really any less important than January 1st?
 As long as we’re present with our family on Christmas Day, is it okay if we’re on our phone during family dinner on a regular ol’ Friday?

 We have to stop living for tomorrow and start embracing today!
-We may see some days as more important, but every day gives us the same opportunities: 24 hours to engage with life, 1,440 minutes to change the world.
+We may see some days as more important, but every day gives us the same opportunities: 24 hours to engage with life, and 1,440 minutes to change the world.
 Every day is a gift.
 There’s not one that’s worth more than any other!

 I’m sure you’ve heard the saying, “Don’t put off until tomorrow what you can do today.”
 Let’s not passively let days turn into weeks.
 Today is YOUR day!